 • And, you probably have enough technical talent in-house to implement many on-page SEO strategies on your own.

-So how do you launch an SEO strategy for a startup?
+So how do you launch an Startup SEO strategy?

 Before we discuss that, let me reiterate a key point here—start as early as possible.